vanHeemstraSystems/mongodb-headstart/300/500/100/300/README.md

 ```
 containers/app/sample.docker-compose.prod.yml

-Change the permission of the folder ```containers/app/mongodb/scripts/init``` to match the one used in the Dockerfile (here: 999).
+Change the permission of the folder ```containers/app/mongodb/scripts/init``` to match the one used in the Dockerfile (here: $USER).

 ```
-$ chown -R 999:999 containers/app/mongodb/scripts/init
+$ chown -R $USER containers/app/mongodb/scripts/init
 ```

 Copy the sample.docker-compose.prod.yml: